Available through Fast Track to Clearing

 Hone your practical skills

-The course features a strand of applied study focused on communication practice.
-Here you will explore different forms of content production, such as journalism, blog writing, public relations and promotional writing, script or treatment writing and the essentials of visual production and editing.
+You will explore different forms of content production, such as journalism, blog writing, public relations and promotional writing, script or treatment writing and the essentials of visual production and editing.

 In years two and three you will have the opportunity to focus on an area of interest to you, working on projects to develop your skills.